RyzenMe/NGID/draft-ma-cats-ngid.md

 ## NGID encoding steps
 Determine latitude and longitude: Get the actual latitude and longitude information of the device.

 Convert to Binary: Converts latitude and longitude values to binary format.

 The latitude is from 0 to 90 degrees from north to south, and the longitude from 0 to 180 degrees from east to west.

 Set the north-south latitude marker: set the first digit to 0 if it is north latitude, and set it to 1 if it is south latitude.

 Set Latitude Position: Padding the binary value of latitude to bits 2-16.

 Set the east-west longitude marker: set the 17th bit to 0 if it is east longitude, and set it to 1 if it is west longitude.

 Set longitude position: Padding the binary value of longitude to bits 18-32.

 Combined NGID: Combines the above binary bits into a 32-bit NGID.

 The geographical location is N 37.7749° and the longitude is W 122.4194° North and South Latitude Identification: Since the latitude is north latitude (N), the first digit is set to 0.

-Latitude position: The latitude range is 0° to 90°.
-This range needs to be mapped into 15 bits.
+Latitude position: The latitude range is 0° to 90°.This range needs to be mapped into 15 bits.

 To simplify the process, the latitude value can be multiplied by a factor that allows it to be represented between 0 and 32767 (2^15 - 1).

 Specifically, multiply by (2^15 - 1)/90.

 For 37.7749°, the corresponding coded value is (37.7749 * (32767 / 90)).

 East-West Longitude Mark: Because the longitude is West Longitude (W), the 17th position is set to 1.

 Longitude position: Longitude ranges from 0° to 180°.

 Similar to latitude, this range needs to be mapped into 15 bits.

 Multiply by the factor (2^15 - 1)/180.

 For 122.4194°, the corresponding coded value is (122.4194 * (32767/180)).

 ## NGID decoding steps